-- A. Streets, roads and other access ways and utility right-of-way easements including power lines and pipelines if such location is essential to the productive use of land not so zoned and so constructed as to minimize any detrimental impact upon the Wetland Conservation District. - B. The construction of wharves, footbridges, catwalks, fences, water impoundments and beaches after review by the Planning Board of adherence to normal construction practices. - C. The following criteria must be met in order to grant a Conditional Use Permit: - 1.
+- A. Streets, roads and other access ways and utility right-of-way easements including power lines and pipelines if such location is essential to the productive use of land not so zoned and so constructed as to minimize any detrimental impact upon the Wetland Conservation District. - B. The construction of wharves, footbridges, catwalks, fences, water impoundments and beaches after review by the Planning Board of adherence to normal construction practices.

+- C. The following criteria must be met in order to grant a Conditional Use Permit: - 1.
 Dredging, filling or crossing shall have minimal impact. - 2.
 There is no other logical placement. - 3.
 Application or approval from the State Wetlands Board. - 4.
 Demonstration that this proposal best utilizes the property. - 5.
 Complete set of engineered plans must be submitted along with drainage calculations and written impact statement. - 6.
 Receipt of a favorable report from the Sandown Conservation Commission. - 7.
 Receipt of a favorable report from the Planning Board Engineer. - 8.
-Receipt of a favorable report from the Rockingham County Conservation District. - 9.
-The proposed use would not diminish surrounding property values. - 10.
-Granting the Conditional Use Permit would be in the public interest. - 11.
-Granting the Conditional Use Permit would do substantial justice. - 12.
-The proposed use is not contrary to the spirit of the ordinance.
-(Amended April 8, 1997) - D. Prior to the granting of a Conditional Use Permit under this Section, the applicant shall agree to submit a performance security to ensure that all construction is carried out in accordance with the approved design.
+Receipt of a favorable report from the Rockingham County Conservation District.
+(Amended April 8, 1997)(Amended March 10, 2015) - D. Prior to the granting of a Conditional Use Permit under this Section, the applicant shall agree to submit a performance security to ensure that all construction is carried out in accordance with the approved design.
 The security shall be in a form and amount, with surety and conditions satisfactory to: - 1.
-The Planning Board for site plan and subdivision application; and - The Board of Selectmen in all other cases.
+The Planning Board for site plan and subdivision application; and - 2.
+The Board of Selectmen in all other cases.